Wednesday, January 23, 2008

 Uptime, QoS, SLA

-post and I liked the emphasis on learnings and an iterative process of improvement.
+and I liked the emphasis on learnings and an iterative process of improvement.

 The 99.99 or greater availability promise is a good one for the business but unless I have a rock solid plan for recovery and have meticulously documented past outages, history is bound to repeat.